kstenerud/concise-encoding/ce-structure.md

 For map-like containers, a duplicate means any key-value pair whose key is equivalent to another key already present in the map, regardless of what the key's associated value is.

-The testing of integer and float values for duplicates transcends the data type when the value is convertible without loss.
+The testing of integer and float values for duplicates transcends the data type when the value is type-compatible and convertible without loss.
 For example, the integer value `2000` and the float value `2000.0` are considered duplicates.
 The string value `"2000"`, however, would not be a duplicate.

 If a container disallows duplicates, duplicate entries are [structural errors](#structural-errors).